Broline77/Canvas/README.md

 2. Update your profile information and add a profile picture.
 3. Upload images with captions.
 4. Like and download images.
-5. Explore and enjoy the BlogByte community.
+5. Explore and enjoy the ContentCanvas community.

 ## Contributing